cbisiere/tiny-prolog2/README.md

 As mentioned, the most peculiar part of the Prolog II syntax concerns variable names and identifiers.
 Variables start with a single letter, while identifiers start with at least two letters.

-It also must be noted that even if the two books listed above define letters as 7-bit ASCII lowercase and uppercase letters only, one of the homework exercices I had to do (i.e., Nobel Prizes) happens to use dash-in-identifiers syntax (so, typical Prolog II) while some identifiers do contain accented characters.
+It also must be noted that even if the two books listed above define letters as 7-bit ASCII lowercase and uppercase letters only, one of the homework exercises I had to do (i.e., Nobel Prizes) happens to use dash-in-identifiers syntax (so, typical Prolog II) while some identifiers do contain accented characters.
 So I guess I used a version of Prolog II (predating II+) accepting accented letters.
 I am assuming that the set of letters in this hypothetical Prolog II version is the same as in Prolog II+.

 ```
 variable = short-word, { "-", word } ;